thzandvl/xbox-shipping/androidApp/README.md

 ![Android Subscribe](../images/AndroidApp/androidapp-subscribe.png)

-The button is added to the app from the tutorial and the actions behind it is that a new subscription object is created with the values required for the CosmosDB entry.
+The button is added to the app from the tutorial and one of the actions behind it is that a new subscription object is created with the values required for the CosmosDB entry.
 This object can later be serialized to a JSON object.

 ### Subscription.java